davidhalter/davidhalter.github.com/_code/2013/1/18/rstblog.rst

 ==============================

 I never really had the motivation to have my own website.
-But because I'm going to be in Afghanistan and I want to do a little bit of blogging, I decided to start for a `blag <http://xkcd.com/148/>`_ after all.
+But because I'm going to be in Afghanistan for a while, I wanted to do a little bit of blogging, so I decided to start a `blag <http://xkcd.com/148/>`_ after all.

 The reason why I was not going for tumblr, blogspot, etc. was that once your content is there, it's hard to get it away from there.
 I always like to have